prebid/prebid.github.io/dev-docs/bidders/ix-server.md

 <a id="hosting-instance"></a>

-## Hosting your own Prebid Server instance
+## Configure the Index adapter in your Prebid Server instance

 **Before you begin:** Contact your Index Exchange Representative to get an endpoint and setup instructions.